|Back to Main Print This Page Email to a Friend|

-Myomectomy.
+- Myomectomy.
 This surgery removes the fibroids from the uterus.
-This also may be a good choice if you want to have children.
+This may be a good choice if you want to have children.
 It won't prevent fibroids from growing again.

+- Hysterectomy.
 This surgery removes the uterus completely.
-It may be an option if you don't want children, medicines do not work, and you cannot have any other procedures.
+It may be an option if you don't want children, medicines do not work, or you cannot have any other procedures.

 If you have fibroids, they may grow if you become pregnant.
 This is due to the increased blood flow and higher estrogen levels.
 The fibroids usually return to their original size after your baby is born.